ERP Failures and common mistakes in choosing ERP

 - Discontinuing Legacy System:

 The system which you were using before the advent of your new ERP is the legacy system.
 Many companies conveniently forget to discontinue the legacy system.
-Any system comes with a cost, and continuing it for no reason means the unnecessary cost to the company.
+Any system comes with a cost, and continuing it for no reason means an unnecessary cost to the company.
 Some organizations think of legacy systems as a backup plan, on which they can fall back on.
-But the reality is that the fall back system never shows the true picture.
-Once a new ERP comes onboard, the legacy system is not updated, transactions stop flowing in unless deliberately entered.
+But the reality is that the fallback system never shows the true picture.
+Once a new ERP comes on board, the legacy system is not updated, and transactions stop flowing in unless deliberately entered.
 The best recommendation is to keep a single version of the truth, many versions can be delusive.

 If you are looking forward to implementing an ERP Solution, You can consider Bista Solutions for ERP Implementation services.
-We are partnered with leading ERP Solutions including Odoo – Open Source ERP, NetSuite and Ramco, For more information you can consult our experts on email@example.com and call on USA: 404 631 6219 Other Region: +91 897 609 8988
+We are partnered with leading ERP Solutions including Odoo – Open Source ERP, and Ramco, For more information, you can consult our experts at firstname.lastname@example.org and call on the USA: +1 (858) 401 2332